Welcome to the second Quaffee Newsletter for 2014.

 Pricing

 The Commercial futures market (called C Market) dictates the speculative sector’s pricing.
 Most coffee is pegged to that price.
-Almost three years ago this market was at a 36 year high.
+Almost three years ago this market was at a 36-year high.
 With coffees being priced at $3.60 (USD) a pound.
 This time last year this price was down to almost $1.20.

 Weather and disease fears have allowed the coffee price to recover to over $2.00 a pound.
 During this period we have sourced about 50% of our coffee as direct as possible.
 The coffees we source are quoted as non-speculative and are normally C Market Plus a value, like $1.50.
-The other coffees we source through the bulk importers in South Africa, that dictate the prices to us.
-We tend to only take the highest grade coffees from the bulk importers, and these are the first coffees to increase dramatically in price.
+The other coffees we source through the bulk importers in South Africa, dictate the prices to us.
+We tend only to take the highest grade coffees from the bulk importers, and these are the first coffees to increase dramatically in price.

 Almost all the coffees the bulk importers provide are Cooperative coffees from a region or country.
 The traceability of these coffees is to the nearest sorting or production house.
 The coffees under this category typically represent the produce of thousands of farmers.

-The coffees that fall into this category that are popular are Limu, Sidama, Mandheling, Antigua and, even though we did source it ourselves via a partner, Yirgacheffe.
+The coffees that fall into this category are popular are Limu, Sidama, Mandheling, Antigua and, even though we did source it ourselves via a partner, Yirgacheffe.

 These are the coffees that have been most affected by the price increases.